Skip to main content

 How Tool Calling Works

-When a user interacts with your persona, the conversation flows through an intelligent decision-making process:
+When a user interacts with your persona, the conversation flows through a decision-making process:

 1